 CONSCIOUS FAMILY RULES OF ENGAGEMENT

-We ask people who work with us to review and attempt to abide by our "Rules of Engagement" when interacting with their spouse in any mediation or negotiation setting.
+We ask people who work with us to review and attempt to abide by our "Rules of Engagement" in any mediation or negotiation setting.
 Doing so can help you achieve more efficient results, reduce the length of time required, and transition more gracefully through whatever process is occurring.

 Respect and be patient with each other (and your mediator or attorney).
 Each person needs to have the opportunity to voice their truth so that the process can move forward.
 Also realize that everyone does not move at the same pace.
 Don't interrupt.
 When in the same room, no eye rolling, pen tapping, other energetic interruptions.
 At least be civil.
 Listen with true curiosity if you can.

 Respect yourself.
 Listen to your instincts.
 Speak up.
 What is most important to you?
 Leaving things unexpressed often leads to misunderstandings and prevents you from getting what you want.

 Special Note for Online Mediation: We expect all parties to commit to joining online mediation sessions from a confidential space whereby third parties cannot overhear or disrupt.
 Headphones are helpful to minimize inadvertent disclosure to third parties.
 Parties should immediately identify any disruption, and pause the mediation if appropriate.
 We expect all parties to focus on the session and to avoid distractions from other devices or computer applications.

 Be Honest.
 Don’t hide anything.
 When the truth is spoken, it engenders trust and actually helps you get what you want.
 And it’s important to keep in mind that if you misrepresent the reality of your assets, the whole case can be re-opened later.